Malcolm Scott (American football)

-Malcolm Matthew Scott (born July 10, 1961) is a former professional American football player who played in the National Football League as a tight end for the New York Giants and New Orleans Saints.
-He played college football for the LSU Tigers football team of Louisiana State University.
-He was born in New Orleans, Louisiana and played high school football at St. Augustine.
+Malcolm Matthew Scott (born July 10, 1961) is an American former professional football player who was a tight end in the National Football League (NFL) for the New York Giants and New Orleans Saints.
+He played college football for the LSU Tigers.
+He was born in New Orleans, Louisiana, and played high school football at St. Augustine.

-At LSU, Scott caught 79 passes for 877 yards and five touchdowns.
+At Louisiana State University, Scott caught 79 passes for 877 yards and five touchdowns.
 His receptions and yards both rank third by a tight end in LSU history.
 He was named a first-team All-Southeastern Conference selection by the Associated Press in 1981.

 In the NFL, Scott appeared in 16 games in 1983 for the Giants, catching 17 passes for 206 yards.
 With the Saints in 1987, he played in three games and had six receptions for 35 yards.